3mdeb/96boards-docs-wiki/HiKeyGettingStarted.md

 Note that the jessie image is a large file and may take several minutes (or longer on a slow internet connection) to load.
 You will need to accept the end user license for the Mali GPU software before you are able to download the OS image.

-Unzip the .xz files (using gunzip or equivalent)
+Unzip the .gz files (using gunzip or equivalent)

 Install Link 5-6 on the HiKey board.
 This tells the bootloader to start up in fastboot mode.